goldjee/BAR-Widgets/README.md

 A collection of tweaks for Beyond All Reason RTS

 ## How to install
-Select a widget and download all its files into `data\LuaUI\Widgets` inside your BAR installation folder.
+Select a widget and download its folder into your `[...]\Beyond-All-Reason\data\LuaUI\Widgets\` folder and enable it from the in-game settings menu.
+Don't forget to check the dependencies!

 You can also automate the download/update process with a batch script.
 The example can be found at the root of this repository.